hallidayz/Grounded/INSTALLATION_GUIDE.md

    - Or scan a QR code if provided

 2. **Wait for install prompt**
-   - Chrome will show a banner at the bottom: "Add InnerCompass to Home screen"
+   - Chrome will show a banner at the bottom: "Add Grounded to Home screen"
    - Tap **"Add"** or **"Install"**

 3. **Manual installation** (if prompt doesn't appear):